» Introduction to Consul

 » What is Consul?

-Service Discovery: Clients of Consul can provide a service, such as
+Service Discovery: Clients of Consul can register a service, such as

 mysql, and other clients can use Consul to discover providers of a given service.
 Using either DNS or HTTP, applications can easily find the services they depend upon.